 What Is Bipolar Depression or Manic Depression

 Bipolar disorder — sometimes referred to as manic depression — is a complex mood disorder that alternates between periods of clinical depression and times of extreme elation or mania.
 There are two subtypes of bipolar disorder: bipolar I and bipolar II.
 With bipolar I disorder, patients have a history of at least one manic episode with or without major depressive episodes.
 With bipolar II disorder, patients have a history of at least one episode of major depression and at least one hypomanic (mildly elated) episode.
 For in-depth information, see WebMD’s Bipolar Disorder (Manic Depression).

 Once you have a depression diagnosis, your doctor will discuss the different depression treatment options with you.
 The kind of depression treatment that’s best for you depends on the type of depression you have.
 For example, some patients with clinical depression are treated with psychotherapy, and some are prescribed antidepressants.
 Others are prescribed antidepressants and psychotherapy.

 Whatever depression treatment your doctor prescribes, it’s important to understand that there are no “instant” solutions.
 You may have to try different antidepressants to find the most effective drug for you.
 In addition, you’ll have to take the antidepressant for several weeks to see if it benefits you at all.

 Being patient is important.

-Bethesda Recovery Addictions Treatment and Rehab Centre offers you and your family the most beautiful atmosphere for residential care for your depression, among this amazing group of people you will find a team of counsellors who will gently walk with you, a nursing staff with extensive experience and doctors you can trust to find the best depression treatment options that help improve your quality of life.
+Bethesda Retreat offers you and your family the most beautiful atmosphere for residential care for your depression, among this amazing group of people you will find a team of counselors who will gently walk with you, a nursing staff with extensive experience and doctors you can trust to find the best depression treatment options that help improve your quality of life.